Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 and so we mainly document the differences here.

-Noncommutative rings can be supported through the abstract types `AbstractAlgebra.NCRing` and `AbstractAlgebra.NCRingElem`.
-Note that we have `AbstractAlgebra.Ring <: AbstractAlgebra.NCRing`, etc., so the interface here should more correctly be called the Not-necessarily-Commutative-ring interface.
+Noncommutative rings can be supported through the abstract types `NCRing` and `NCRingElem`.
+Note that we have
+`Ring <: NCRing`, etc., so the interface here should more correctly be called the Not-necessarily-Commutative-ring interface.

-However, the fact remains that if one wishes to implement a noncommutative ring, one should make its type belong to `AbstractAlgebra.NCRing` but not to `AbstractAlgebra.Ring`.
+However, the fact remains that if one wishes to implement a noncommutative ring, one should make its type belong to `NCRing` but not to `Ring`.
 Therefore it is not too much of a mistake to think of the `NCRing` interface as being for noncommutative rings.

 ## Types